jhudsl/tidyversecourse/docs/04-dataviz.md

 ### `directlabels`

 The `directlabels` package also helps you to add labels directly to plots.
-There are functions that allow you to also add labels that generally dont overlap using less code than `ggrepel`, however there are less specification options.
+There are functions that allow you to also add labels that generally don't overlap using less code than `ggrepel`, however there are less specification options.

 There are several method options for adding direct labels to scatter plots, such as: `first.points` (which will place the label on the left in a scatterplot), and `last.points` (which will place the label on the right in a scatterplot).